xaunvih/webpack-template-js-engine/README.md

 # webpack-template-js-engine

  - Example template project about webpack + templates js engine such as ejs, handlebar, pug and nunjucks.
- - Help you guys can start easily demo pages
+ - Can start easily demo pages

 ### Usage